 (e) If we are asked to by the regulator OFGEM

-(f) To Relevant gas transporters, meter asset managers, meter reading agencies, Direct Debit providers, Software providers and our licenced gas shipper in order to meet our contractual obligations to you and meet our licence requirements.
+(f) To Relevant gas transporters, meter asset managers, meter reading agencies, Direct Debit providers, Software providers and our licensed gas shipper in order to meet our contractual obligations to you and meet our license requirements.

-(g) For the purposes of the Theft Risk Assessment Service Arrangements as required by us under our Gas Supplier License.
+(g) To the Theft Risk Assessment Service administered by Experian for the purposes of detecting gas theft which is a license obligation under our Gas Supplier License.

 (h) If we sell one or more of our businesses.

-4.4 Except as provided in this policy, we will not provide your personal information to third parties.
+4.4 Except as provided in this policy, we will not provide your personal information to third parties and will never sell or rent your personal or sensitive information to a third party for marketing purposes.

-5.4 You expressly agree to the transfers of personal information described in this Section 5.
+6.3 By using our services you expressly agree to the transfers of personal and sensitive information outside of the European Union as described in this Section 5.

 (a) to the extent that we are required to do so by law and regulation;